Practices

 • Before a transaction

-• Assess a seller’s government business compliance processes and anticipate potential red flags.
+• Assess a seller’s government business compliance processes and anticipate – and remedy – any potential red flags

 • During a transaction

-• Advise on deal risks unique to government contracts – including impacts related to deal structure, buyer/investor nationality, continuing performance of small-business, set-aside contracts, classified information safeguarding and disclosure, and transfers of facility security clearances.
+• Advise on deal risks unique to government contracts – including impacts related to deal structure, buyer/investor nationality, continuing performance of small business set-aside contracts, facility security clearances and FOCI mitigation

-• Coordinate and work closely with Cooley CFIUS and international trade colleagues to fully account for the national security implications of proposed transactions.
+• Coordinate and work closely with Cooley’s CFIUS (Committee on Foreign Investment in the United States) and international trade colleagues in an integrated approach to national security regulatory implications of proposed transactions

 • After a transaction